zakariaboualaid/neo-ci-cluster/README.md

 - VPC/Subnets/AutoScaling Group/ALB/Route53 ( zaksnotes.com ) (personal domain name)

 #### Security
 I made sure to have a unique VPC for NEO and I divided into 6 subnets.
 3 publics and 3 privates.
 The idea is simple; all the pods that don't need access to the internet are on a private subnet.
-The Load Balancer is sitting outside listening for incoming traffic and forwarding it to Ingress Controller, therefore our ELB is between the public subnet.
+The Load Balancer is sitting outside listening for incoming traffic and forwarding it to our Ingress Controller, to our Pods.

+Also I made sure to have security groups between all the components tweaked according to the need.

 #### The Provisioning of the CI Cluster

 After provisioning my CI Cluster using Terraform and putting into practice the idea of infrastructure as code.
 I installed JX to transcend the next level of automation : CI environments.

 ```
-jx install --provider=eks --default-environment-prefix=neo --no-default-environments --ingress-deployment=nginx-ingress-controller --ingre
+jx install --provider=eks --default-environment-prefix=neo --no-default-environments --ingress-deployment=nginx-ingress-controller --ingress-service=ingress-nginx --domain=zaksnotes.com  --docker-registry=617782583250.dkr.ecr.us-east-2.amazonaws.com --skip-ingr
-s-service=ingress-nginx --domain=zaksnotes.com  --docker-registry=617782583250.dkr.ecr.us-east-2.amazonaws.com/neo/development --skip-ingr
 ss --ingress-namespace=ingress-nginx
 ```

 Oh and yes, after my Terraform apply I run a playbook remotely to install ingress controller using Ansible.
 Ingress Controller is quiet important to setup before moving to JX.

-### Continue with Helm
+### Continuing with Helm

 ```
 helm install stable/grafana --namespace monitoring --set rbac.create=true --set=ingress.enabled=True,ingress.hosts={grafana.zaksnotes.com},persistent_enabled=true

 helm install stable/prometheus --namespace monitoring --set rbac.create=true
 ```